FSBO - For Sale by Owner

 Enter third party compliments.

 A third party compliment is when you pass along good news or praise heard from another source, and the best compliment you’ll ever receive.
 Third party compliments are the closest example there is when trying to understand the psychology of buyers.

 You can tell franchise buyers directly that you are an honest person with an exceptional franchise opportunity and world-class support.
-And it can be entirely true, but it’s going to at least be taken with skepticism.
+And it can be entirely accurate.
+But it’s going to be at least taken with some skepticism.

 Or worse, as just plain bragging.

 But if I tell them how impressed I am with your honesty, exceptional franchise opportunity, and world-class support, it has the power of a third party compliment.